foreverfl/vscode/docs/python/python-tutorial.md

 ![Python Debugger extension shown in installed extensions view in VS Code.](images/shared/python-debugger-extension.png)

-Next, set a breakpoint on line 2 of `hello.py` by placing the cursor on the `print` call and pressing `kb(editor.debug.action.toggleBreakpoint)`.
+Next, set a breakpoint on line 2 of `hello.py` by placing the cursor on the `print` call and pressing `F9`.
 Alternately, click in the editor's left gutter, next to the line numbers.
 When you set a breakpoint, a red circle appears in the gutter.

 ![Setting a breakpoint in hello.py](images/tutorial/breakpoint-set.png)